xieyaoyue/tp/docs/UserGuide.md

 * The default currency of the system is SGD.

+* There are six different categories provided, including Education, Entertainment, Food, Health, Transportation and Utilities.
+Other tasks could be categorised under the category of Other.

 ### 3.1 Viewing Repayment List Summary: `repayment list`
 This command shows your repayment list.